BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: The orientifold quotient in the quarter-BPS sector

 which has size

 Since we are only interested in even double cosets, we can re-express these for $\widetilde{\mathcal{P}}$

 and

-In this formula the $2 p_{\tilde{w}}$ in the first factor has come from the dihedral group replacing the cyclic group in the first factor of \eqref{SO(N) quarter-bps stabilier group}, while the $4 p_{\tilde{w}}$ in the type 1B factor has come from the dihedral group combined with the doubled periodicity for even double cosets (since odd periodicity traces vanish).
+In this formula the $2 p_{\tilde{w}}$ in the first factor has come from the dihedral group replacing the cyclic group in the first factor of \eqref{SO(N) quarter-bps stabilier group}, while the $4 p_{\tilde{w}}$ in the type 1B factor has come from the dihedral group combined with the doubled number of periods for even double cosets (since traces with an odd number of periods vanish).

 By the orbit-stabiliser theorem, the size of an even double coset is

 As well as the abstract interpretation of $\widetilde{ Z }_{ \widetilde{ \mathcal{ P } } }$ as the size of an orbit, it has a physical interpretation.
 Using the quarter-BPS correlators in section \ref{section: correlators}, one can show that $N^{n+m} \widetilde{ Z }_{ \widetilde{ \mathcal{ P } } }$ is the large $N$ normalisation of the two point function for multi-traces.